-Hemp seed oil is oil that comes from the seed of the low product THC variety of Cannabis sativa which is also more commonly known as hemp.
-Cannabis sativa seed oil is the International Nomenclature of Cosmetic Ingredients (INCI) name for the low-THC producing variety of Cannabis sativa.
+Cannabis sativa (hemp) seed oil is oil that comes from the seed of the low product THC variety of Cannabis sativa which is also more commonly known as hemp.
+Cannabis sativa seed oil is the International Nomenclature of Cosmetic Ingredients (INCI) name for the low-THC producing variety of Cannabis sativa commonly known as hemp.

 INCI is a system of names for waxes, oils, pigments, chemicals, and other ingredients used to formulate cosmetic products based on scientific names and Latin species naming.

-Hemp seed oil is extracted from the seeds of legal Cannabis sativa plants that produce less than 0.3% THC by cold pressing the seeds to separate seed oil from the seed protein.
+Cannabis sativa (hemp) seed oil is extracted from the seeds of legal Cannabis sativa (hemp) plants that produce less than 0.3% THC.
+Cannabis sativa (hemp) seed oil is extracted by cold pressing the seeds to separate the seed's oil from the seed's protein.
 Cold pressing is a safe extraction method that doesn’t involve chemicals and preserves the nutrient content of the seed.

-What’s the difference between hemp seed oil & other cannabis extracts?
+What’s the difference between Cannabis sativa (hemp) seed oil & other extracts?

-Hemp seed oil is an entirely different substance than CBD oil, cannabis oil, hemp oil and any other cannabis extracts which are derived from the stalks, leaves and/or flowers of Cannabis sativa or Cannabis indica plants.
-These parts of the plant contain cannabinoids like CBD and THC whereas the seeds do not have naturally-occurring CBD or THC.
+Cannabis sativa (hemp) seed oil is an entirely different substance than CBD oil, cannabis oil, hemp oil and any other extracts derived from the stalks, leaves and/or flowers of Cannabis sativa or Cannabis indica plants.
+Those parts of the plant contain cannabinoids like CBD and THC, whereas the seeds do not have naturally-occurring CBD or THC.

 Topically applied EFAs have been scientifically shown to reduce trans epidermal water loss (TEWL) which can help prevent fine lines, wrinkles and acne.
 The reduction of TEWL has been found to strengthen the skin’s barrier which can help prevent the accumulation of bacteria on the skin.

-High concentrations of 80% polyunsaturated fatty acids (PUFAs) within hemp seed oil helps to calm inflammation.
+High concentrations of 80% polyunsaturated fatty acids (PUFAs) within Cannabis sativa (hemp) seed oil helps to calm inflammation.
 It’s ability neutralize the skin’s inflammatory responses restoring the body’s natural ability to resist and repair damage.

-Finally, hemp seeds are a complete protein source with all twenty amino acids in combination with vitamins A, B1, B2, B3, B6, C, D, E and arginine.
-These essential compounds prevent free radical damage, protect skin and delay the aging process.
+Finally, Cannabis sativa (hemp) seeds are a complete protein source with all twenty amino acids in combination with vitamins A, B1, B2, B3, B6, C, D, E and arginine.
+These essential compounds prevent free radical damage, help protect skin and delay the aging process.